 Companies that do enjoy high engagement rates see this concept as something meant to be ongoing; a process not to be done on paper, but rather through consistent interaction, analysis and reliable methods.
 Fortunately, engagement is a lot like illness.
 The cause is universal and, consequently, so is the cure.
 The key is to find the right approaches.

-Many of us are aware of the famous saying, “employees quit their bosses, not their jobs.”
-This is absolutely correct.
+More than ever, there should be employee touch points by the leadership that instill them with confidence.
 Pay and benefits mean nothing if there’s a disconnect between staff and management.
 Again, employee engagement strategies are an ongoing process.
 Workers want to feel like their opinions and feelings matter.
 More importantly, they need to be able to express feedback and concerns as they happen, not on some questionnaire six months later.

 Open Door Policy